 - Learn more on the Pace Digital Campus page

 Laptops, digital cameras, Flip video cameras, and voice recorders are available for you and your students.

 - in New York, equipment is available in the Collaborative Learning Room, located on the second floor.

 - in Pleasantville, equipment is available at the Technical Help Desk, located on the first floor.

 Help us to add relevant items to our collection by sending us your syllabi each semester.
 We consider the Syllabi Review Project to be our major, ongoing Collection Development project.
-If we do not already own them, we will purchase those titles that are listed as "recommended readings."
+If we do not already own them, we will consider purchasing those titles that are listed as "recommended readings."